Select the rows below to view more detail on a method

 The count of hospitalisations in this report is based on an episode of care from 1 July 1998 (ISC EOC datasets on SAPHaRI).
 A patient can have several episodes of care during one hospital stay, that is, between the formal admission and the formal discharge (separation) from hospital.

 The episode of care is defined by a service category.
 An episode of care starts when the hospital stay starts or when the service category changes.
 There are ten service categories: acute care, rehabilitation care, palliative care, maintenance care, newborn care, other care, geriatric evaluation and management, psychogeriatric care, organ procurement-posthumous and hospital boarder.

-A new episode of care starts also when a patient is on leave from hospital: more than 4 days away in any hospital and more than 10 days away in psychiatric hospitals.
+A new episode of care starts also when a patient is on leave from hospital: more than 4 days away from any hospital and more than 10 days away from psychiatric hospitals.